c2mon/c2mon-daq-rest/README.md

 The `Content-Type` header must be set correctly to ensure the POST body is decoded correctly.
 The two recommended types to use are `text/plain` and `text/json`.

+# General configuration tips
+In order to configure RESTful datatags you have first to declare a REST DAQ [Process](http://c2mon.web.cern.ch/c2mon/docs/latest/user-guide/client-api/configuration/#configuring-processes) and [Equipment](http://c2mon.web.cern.ch/c2mon/docs/latest/user-guide/client-api/configuration/#configuring-equipment) to which you want then to attach the tags.

+Please read therefore also the documentation about the [C2MON configuration API](http://c2mon.web.cern.ch/c2mon/docs/latest/user-guide/client-api/configuration/#configuration-api).

+The `EquipmentMessageHandler` class to be specified during the Equipment creation is: `cern.c2mon.daq.rest.RestMessageHandler`

 # Commands

 The REST DAQ does not support commands.